-Thank you for considering pursuit of your studies with us in the F. Joseph Halcomb III, M.D.
+Thank you for considering the pursuit of your studies with us in the F. Joseph Halcomb III, M.D.
 Department of Biomedical Engineering (BME) at the University of Kentucky (UK).
 Here you will have the opportunity to transform your life like nowhere else by leveraging your interests and passions toward developing a satisfying, productive, and gainful career.

 We know what you want in an education and we can provide it!
-As Tom Friedman tells in his 2017 book “Thank you for being late,” a recent Gallup poll found no difference in long-term career outcomes with respect to type of institution attended, but how you got your education mattered most.
+As Tom Friedman tells in his 2017 book “Thank you for being late,” a recent Gallup poll found no difference in long-term career outcomes with respect to the type of institution attended, but how you got your education mattered most.
 “Successful students had one or more teachers who were mentors and took a real interest in their aspirations…, who encouraged their goals and dreams…, who cared about them as a person.”

 At UK, this personal mentoring is ingrained in our culture!
 This is what propelled Dr. Joseph Halcomb, our benefactor and a former UK BME program trainee in the 1970s, to lead a successful career as an industry leader, innovator, entrepreneur and venture partner.
 He did it by pursuing his passion, sparked by the personal nurturing he received from Professors James F. Lafferty and Charles F. Knapp, in combining engineering and medicine.
 Dr. Halcomb is now giving it back with his generous gift and his wish: “What I want to see more than anything else is that students in the biomedical engineering program make a difference in patients’ lives.”
 I wholeheartedly hope you will join us and be one of these students.